aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/multi-account-strategy/starter-framework.md

 Infrastructure is intended for shared infrastructure services such as networking and optionally any shared hosted infrastructure services.

-Accounts in other Foundational and Additional OUs should only depend on the infrastructure/prod OU accounts.
+Accounts in other foundational and additional OUs should only depend on the infrastructure/prod OU accounts.

 ##### Shared Services